The Lord of the Rings (1978 film): Plot

-Early in the Second Age of Middle-earth, Elven smiths forge nine Rings of Power for mortal Men, seven for the Dwarf-Lords, and three for the Elf-Kings.
+Early in the Second Age of Middle-earth, Elven smiths forge nine Rings of Power for mortal Men, seven for the Dwarves, and three for the Elves.
 Soon after, the Dark Lord Sauron makes the One Ring to control them and uses it to attempt to conquer Middle-earth.
 After defeating Sauron, Prince Isildur takes the Ring, but after he is eventually killed by Orcs, the Ring lies at the bottom of the river Anduin for over 2,500 years.
 Over time, Sauron captures the Nine Rings and transforms their owners into the Ringwraiths.
 The One Ring is discovered by Déagol, whose kinsman, Sméagol, kills him and takes the Ring for himself.
-The Ring twists his body and mind, and he becomes the creature Gollum (Peter Woodthorpe) who takes it with him into the Misty Mountains.
-Hundreds of years later, the Ring finds Bilbo Baggins (Norman Bird) in Gollum's cave, and he brings it back with him to the Shire.
+The Ring twists his body and mind, and he becomes the creature Gollum, who takes it with him into the Misty Mountains.
+Hundreds of years later, the Ring finds Hobbit Bilbo Baggins in Gollum's cave, and he takes it home to the Shire.

-Decades later, during Bilbo's birthday celebration, the Wizard Gandalf (William Squire) tells him to leave the Ring for his nephew Frodo (Christopher Guard).
+Decades later, during Bilbo's birthday celebration, the Wizard Gandalf tells him to leave the Ring for his nephew Frodo.
 Bilbo reluctantly agrees, and departs for Rivendell.
 Seventeen years pass, during which Gandalf learns that evil forces have discovered that the Ring is in the possession of a Baggins.
-Gandalf meets Frodo to explain the Ring's history and the danger it poses, and Frodo leaves his home, taking the Ring with him.
-He is accompanied by three Hobbits, his cousins, Pippin (Dominic Guard), Merry (Simon Chandler), and his gardener Sam (Michael Scholes).
-After a narrow escape from the Ringwraiths, the hobbits eventually come to Bree, from which Aragorn (John Hurt) leads them to Rivendell.
+Gandalf meets Frodo to explain the Ring's history and the danger it poses, and Frodo leaves his home, taking the Ring with him and accompanied by his cousins, Pippin and Merry, and his gardener Sam.
+After a narrow escape from the Ringwraiths, the Hobbits arrive at Bree, from which Aragorn, Isildur's rightful heir, leads them to Rivendell.
 Frodo is stabbed atop Weathertop mountain by the chief of the Ringwraiths, and sickens as the journey progresses.
-Shortly after they meet the Elf Legolas (Anthony Daniels) the Ringwraiths catch up with them at the ford of Rivendell, and are swept away by the river.
+Shortly after they meet the Elf Legolas, the Ringwraiths catch up with them at the ford of Rivendell, and are swept away by the river.